HydroponicAdvice.comUpdated May 2026

 Cheap, incomplete formulas: Budget nutrients often lack micronutrients.
 Deficiencies develop slowly but cause real problems.
 Stick to established brands.

 Critical insight: The difference between budget and premium nutrients matters less than proper pH management and consistent feeding schedules.
-Get pH right first - a £10 pH testing kit makes more difference than a £50 nutrient upgrade.
-Our pH guide covers everything you need to know.
+Get pH right first — a £10 pH testing kit makes more difference to plant health than a £50 nutrient upgrade.
+The pH guide covers everything you need to know about testing and adjustment.

-For a deeper dive into what each nutrient does and how to diagnose deficiencies, see our [complete nutrients guide](/guides/hydroponic-nutrients-guide).
+For more detail on what each nutrient does and how to diagnose deficiencies, see the [complete nutrients guide](/guides/hydroponic-nutrients-guide).

 Take our quiz to get nutrient recommendations matched to your specific crops and system type.